tnebooks/12th-chemistry/content.en/docs/electro-chemistry/_index.md

 (\Lambda_{\mathrm{m}}^{0})_{\mathrm{NaCl}} = (\lambda_{\mathrm{m}}^{0})_{\mathrm{Na}^{+}} + (\lambda_{\mathrm{m}}^{0})_{\mathrm{Cl}^{-}}
 \]

-In general, according to Kohlrausch's law, the molar conductivity at infinite dilution for a electrolyte represented by the formula \( \mathrm{A}_x \mathrm{B}_y \), is given below.
+In general, according to Kohlrausch's law, the molar conductivity at infinite dilution for an electrolyte represented by the formula \( \mathrm{A}_x \mathrm{B}_y \), is given below.

 \[
 (\Lambda_{\mathrm{m}}^{0})_{\mathrm{A_x B_y}} = x(\lambda_{\mathrm{m}}^{0})_{\mathrm{A}^{y+}} + y(\lambda_{\mathrm{m}}^{0})_{\mathrm{B}^{x-}} \qquad \text{(9.13)}
 \]

 Kohlrausch arrived at the above mentioned relationship based on the experimental observations such as the one as shown in the table.
-These result show that at infinite dilution each constituent ion of the electrolyte makes a definite contribution towards the molar conductance of the electrolyte irrespective of nature of other ion with which it is associated.
+These results show that at infinite dilution each constituent ion of the electrolyte makes a definite contribution towards the molar conductance of the electrolyte irrespective of nature of other ion with which it is associated.

 i.e.,